 Reality TV fans, rejoice: HGTV’s America’s Most Desperate Kitchens (AMDK), starring the Jersey born-and-bred cousins John Colaneri and Anthony Carrino, aka “The Cousins”, kicked off its second season with a double-episode premiere on July 16.
-To celebrate, the cousins held court at Talde, a Filipino-fusion restaurant in Jersey City that they designed and co-own with Top Chef Alum Dale Talde, among others.
+To celebrate, the cousins held court at Talde, a Filipino-fusion restaurant in Jersey City that they designed and co-own.

 Best of NJ sat down over drinks with the genial cousins to talk about work, family, design (of course) and their deep Jersey roots.